About MS

 Clinically Isolated Syndrome (CIS)

-CIS is a single episode of MS-like symptoms that lasts for more than 24 hours.
-Sometimes, this develops into RRMS or PPMS.
+CIS is a single episode of MS-like symptoms that lasts for more than 24 hours and usually develops into RRMS.

 Diagnosing MS

-There is no one test to diagnose MS. Clinicians use multiple methods including assessing the patient’s history, a physical examination, extensive bloodwork, and MRIs of the brain and spinal cord.
+There is no one test to diagnose MS. Clinicians use multiple methods including assessing the patient’s history, neurologic examination, blood testing, MRIs of the brain and spinal cord, and occasionally a lumbar puncture.
 Sometimes disease progression occurs without changes in symptoms, which makes MRIs an invaluable tool.
-MRI’s may reveal areas of inflammation, which we refer to as lesions or scars.
-Subtle differences in the shape, location or size of lesions (areas of inflammation that occur in the brain or spinal cord) give providers a full picture of disease status.
+MRIs reveal areas of inflammation, which we refer to as lesions or scars.
+Changes in the shape, location, or size of lesions give providers a more complete picture of disease status.

 After diagnosis, your neurologist will work with you to build a custom treatment plan focused on your individual goals and lifestyle.
-This may include oral or infused medications, as well as lifestyle adjustments, physical or occupational therapy, and comorbidity mitigation.
+This may include oral or infused medications, as well as lifestyle adjustments, physical or occupational therapy, and addressing other aspects of life that can also affect MS.